Implementing Monte Carlo Tests with P-value Buckets: Proofs

-Let $I(S,n)$ be the two-sided \cite{Clopper1934} confidence interval with coverage probability $1-\epsilon$ for $p$ when $n$ is the number of samples and $S$ is the number of exceedances.
-Let $n\in \N$ be such that the length of all Clopper-Pearson intervals is less than $\Delta$, i.e.\ $n=\min\{m\in \N:\forall S\in \{0,\dots,m\}: |I(S,m)|<\Delta\}$.
-This is well-defined as the length of the Clopper Pearson confidence interval $I(S,n)$ decreases to 0 uniformly in $S$ as $n\to \infty$; see e.g.\ the proof of Condition 2 in Lemma 2 of \cite{GandyHahn2014} for this.
+Let $I(S,n)$ be the two-sided \cite{Clopper1934} confidence interval with coverage probability $1-\epsilon$ for $p$, where $n\in \N$ is the number of samples and $S$ is the number of exceedances observed among those $n$ samples.
+Let $n$ be such that the length of all Clopper-Pearson intervals is less than $\Delta$, i.e.\ $n=\min \{ m\in \N: |I(S,m)|<\Delta~\text{for all}~S\in \{0,\dots,m\} \}$.
+This is well-defined as the length of the Clopper-Pearson confidence interval $I(S,n)$ decreases to 0 uniformly in $S$ as $n\to \infty$ (see e.g.\ the proof of Condition~2 in Lemma~2 of \cite{GandyHahn2014}).

-Consider the algorithm that takes $n$ samples $X_1,\dots,X_n$ and then returns an arbitrary interval $I\in {\cal J}$ that satisfies $I\supseteq I(\sum_{i=1}^nX_i,n)$ (to be definite, order all elements in ${\cal J}$ arbitrarily and return the first element satisfying the condition.
-Such an $I$ always exists as the buckets are overlapping by (2.) and as $|I(\sum_{i=1}^nX_i,n)|<\Delta$, implying that it overlaps with at most one possible boundary.
+Consider the algorithm that takes $n$ samples $X_1,\dots,X_n$ and then returns an arbitrary interval $I\in {\cal J}$ that satisfies $I\supseteq I(\sum_{i=1}^nX_i,n)$ (to be definite, order all elements in ${\cal J}$ arbitrarily and return the first element satisfying the condition).
+Such an $I$ always exists as the buckets are overlapping by (2.)\ and as $|I(\sum_{i=1}^nX_i,n)|<\Delta$, implying that it overlaps with at most one possible boundary.
 This algorithm satisfies \eqref{eq:RR} due to the coverage probability of $1-\epsilon$ of the Clopper-Pearson interval.

 $(3.) \Rightarrow (1.)$: Since finite effort implies expected finite effort, (1.) follows immediately. \end{proof}